usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-2/Digital Service Methods, Roles, and Sources of Supply.md

 * **improving procurement practices** by advising on modular contracting and vendor selection
 * **supporting delivery** by embedding with program teams to guide implementation or act as product owners

-### Activity – Group discussion (Optional)
+### Activity – Discussion (Optional)
+>Note for vendors: this is an optional self-paced learning activity in the LMS.

 How do these government teams collaborate with external vendors?
 What role do they play in improving digital service delivery?

 ---